-Farfalle was always my favorite pasta shape growing up and now it is a favorite of Evan’s.
-Farfalle, also known as bowtie, means butterflies in Italian.
+Farfalle was always my favorite pasta shape growing up and is an especially fun shape to teach to children.
+Farfalle, often known as bowtie, translates to butterflies in Italian.
 It is a fairly easy pasta shape to make, but does take a little time to form each individual piece by hand.
-It is also a great way to get children involved.
-I used a basil pasta to make this particular batch and have included the recipe at the end of the post.
+I had a bit of basil to use up before the plants finish out their season so I incorporated them directly into the dough.
+Want to add even more flavor?
+Toss a garlic clove or two into the food processor with the fresh basil leaves before adding the rest of the ingredients.

 Adapted from Taste of Home August & September 2008- Janine Colasurdo